Is there substance behind the buzz of predictive analytics in health care?

 “At UPMC, we never really were able to truly consume our data to drive insights until we actually had a dedicated team to do analytics,” he said.
 “Having a dedicated team is absolutely necessary.”

 Learn more about the survey research:

 What barriers are preventing health systems from using predictive analytics to maximize their big data?
-Download a summary and infographic of key findings from the survey to find out what health systems report about their challenges using predictive analytics.
+Download a summary of key findings from the survey, featuring Dr. Pamela Peele of UPMC, to find out what health systems report about their challenges using predictive analytics.